 Jahim's background has influenced his work as a designer by sharpening his skill-set and enabling him to develop a unique outlook on architecture as a whole.
 In regards to typography, the negative/positive space within and beyond type has especially been of high interested.
 As a sculptor, he has always been a huge fan of artists such as Isamu Noguchi, Hans Arp and Alexander Calder.
 His goal is to nurture his own style from a vast design background in hopes of creating solutions for future architectural issues.

-Jahim is a leader of the BAC's National Organization of Minority Architects (BACNOMAS) chapter as Vice President (2012-2013) and previously as Director of Public Relations (2011-2012).
+Jahim has served as a leader of the BAC's National Organization of Minority Architects (BACNOMAS) chapter as Vice President (2012-2013) and as Director of Public Relations (2011-2012).
 His most positive (and ongoing) experiences are mentoring fellow students at the BAC and local high-schools.

 Jahim is immersed in the world of practice through freelance work.